In a nutshell

 It’s perfect for beginners and those that aren't experts (which is most of us!), but still want to learn and manage their own investments rather than just leaving it to the experts.

-If you do want the experts to manage everything for you, check out our favourite Moneyfarm¹, and our best investment platforms – we also compare the best investment platforms to manage your own investments too.
+If you do want the experts to manage everything for you, check out top rated Moneyfarm¹, and our best investment platforms – we also compare the best investment platforms to manage your own investments too.

 Wealthyhood is a mobile app on both Apple and Android, and very highly rated – 5 stars on Apple in fact (although it doesn't have many reviews yet).

 It’s completely commission-free too (no fees when you buy or sell investments).
-You’ll just pay a monthly fee (just £1).
+You’ll just pay a monthly fee (only £1).
 And that’s it, you can get started with just £10.

 If you're interested and want to learn more visit the Wealthyhood website¹ – you’ll also get a free share worth up to £200 when you sign up with Nuts About Money.